Taxi price to Florence Airport Peretola

 I kept your contacts as the best taxi in Florence and would recommend your transfer service to everyone.
 New cars, English speaking drivers and extra punctuality.

-You always can call or write in WhatsApp or Viber.
-We speak English, Russian, Italian.
+You always can call or write in WhatsApp.
+We speak English and Italian.

 The capital of Tuscany – Florence is a city of vibrant colors, cathedrals and Renaissance museums.
 Take a walk along its cozy streets, where Leonardo da Vinci and Michelangelo, Dante and Botticelli lived.
 Here every stone is a part of history.